Tan Chin Tuan: Philanthropist

 Tan Chin Tuan was a strong advocate of lifelong learning.
 In 1984, he donated £350,000 to the Needham Research Institute (NRI) in Cambridge, United Kingdom and the library block at NRI is named after him.
 NRI is currently one of the top three centres for learning Chinese science and technology in the world.
 In 1997, he committed S$2.5 million towards the Nanyang Technological University's exchange programme in engineering.
 Named the Tan Chin Tuan Exchange Fellowship, it funds research collaborations between NTU and overseas institutes.

-Tan established the Tan Chin Tuan Foundation (TCTF) on 10 April 1976 to share with society the rewards of his highly illustrious career.
-He rendered assistance to the deserving and provided services that helped uplift the less fortunate.
+Tan established the Tan Chin Tuan Foundation (TCTF) on 10 April 1976.
 Today, the contributions of TCTF reflect the founder’s philosophy of how money should be channelled for social good.
 The foundation strives to support causes and projects that are viable, sustainable and well-managed with definable social outcomes.

-Today, TCTF continues his commitment towards advancing educational causes through professorships, scholarships and bursaries, and establishing strategic programmes in institutions of higher learning.